How big were the crowds for Trump's inauguration anyway?

 Once again, the question on people's minds about Donald Trump is some form of "how big was it anyway?"

-This time, it's the crowds for his Friday inauguration, which appeared to turn out in smaller numbers than did for his predecessor, Barack Obama, in 2009.
+This time, we're talking about the crowd at his inauguration Friday.
+People appeared to turn out in smaller numbers than for his predecessor, Barack Obama, in 2009.

 It was summed up in this tweet: